This is a Rachael Ray recipe that I have long wanted to make. Who doesn't like a hot hams

 Finely chopped fresh parsley, for garnish

 Grease a casserole dish* and line with 6 slices of the bread.
-Top with half of the folded ham.
+Top with half of

-Whisk up the eggs and the remaining 1/2 cup milk, and sprinkle with salt and pepper.
-Pour the eggs evenly over the casserole dish and then add the remaining ham and bechamel.
+Whisk up the eggs and the remaining 1/2 cup milk, and sprinkle with salt and

-Top with the gruyere, then cover and store for a make-ahead meal.
+Top with the Gruyere, then cover and store for a make-ahead meal.

-When ready to serve, preheat the oven to 375
+When ready to serve, preheat the oven to 375ºF and bake the casserole from room

 * I made mine in a 9” deep dish glass pie plate.
 I think cutting things into wedges makes them look more festive than when they are sliced into squares.